ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

 This is the default mode when you turn DARWIN-OP on.
 LED 1 (red), LED 2 (blue) and LED 3 (green) are on; the head LED changes from green to amber and DARWIN-OP announces "demonstration-ready mode."
 DARWIN-OP is ready for action.

-`Note` DARWIN-OP remains in kneeling position and does not move under this mode.
+**NOTE** : DARWIN-OP remains in kneeling position and does not move under this mode.
 This is the best-suited mode to change power source.
 {: .notice}

 If you wish to completely end the demo program without turning DARWIn-OP off please refer here.